 - 8.1 A financial assessment can be reviewed at any time.
 This can be initiated by either the Council or the person.
-In general, a review is normally triggered: - I. Annually at the start of each financial year; - ii.
+In general, a review is normally triggered: - I. Annually at the start of each financial year from the date welfare benefits increase - ii.
 Following a change in the person's financial circumstances; - iii As part of the annual financial Health Check conducted at the time of the service user's care needs review - iv.
-Where a person feels that their assessed charge has not been calculated properly - 8.2 Service Users should inform the Council as soon as their financial circumstances change as this may affect their assessed charge or at the time of the annual review process when a review form is issued for completion.
-This specifically includes receipt of additional income or if they believe that a change will result in a reduction to their financial assessment and want it to be applied immediately. - 8.3 Following notification of a change or a review, a new financial assessment will be completed and written notification of the outcome will be sent. - 8.4 If the revised assessment results in an increase in the weekly charge, the revised charge will be backdated to the date of the change in circumstances (E.g. Benefit Award) or from the start of the new financial year as part of the annual review process
+Where a person feels that their assessed charge has not been calculated correctly - 8.2 Service Users should inform the Council as soon as their financial circumstances change as this may affect their assessed charge or at the time of the annual review process when a review form is issued for completion.
+This specifically includes receipt of additional income or if they believe that a change will result in a reduction to their financial assessment and want it to be applied immediately.

-- 8.5 If the revised assessment results in a decrease in the weekly charge, this will be backdated to one month before the date of the review or the date that the Circumstances changed, whichever is the later date. - 8.6 The assessed charge may be reviewed at any time.
+- 8.3 Following notification of a change or a review, a new financial assessment will be completed and written notification of the outcome will be sent. - 8.4 If the revised assessment results in an increase in the weekly charge, the revised charge will be backdated to the date of the change in circumstances (E.g. Benefit Award) or from the start of the new financial year as part of the annual review process - 8.5 If the revised assessment results in a decrease in the weekly charge, this will be backdated to one month before the date of the review or the date that the Circumstances changed, whichever is the later date. - 8.6 The assessed charge may be reviewed at any time.
 Occasions that may Instigate a review include: - A request from the person receiving care or their authorized representative following an award or withdrawal of a benefit - When new information is received as to the person's income and expenditure - 8.7 A financial Health Check will be undertaken annually as part of the Care Needs Review.
 This may identify any changes in benefit entitlement or increases in allowable expenditure (e.g. Disability Related Expenditure).
-The Finance Health Check may necessitate a review of the current charge assessment
+The Finance Health Check may necessitate a review of the current charge assessment made.
+Direct Payments are paid 4 weekly and in advance of the next period.
+This can be seen on the remittance advice slip sent each time a payment is made.